DreierF/dropbox-sdk-java/ReadMe.md

 ## Using the Dropbox API

 Before your app can access a Dropbox user's files, the user must authorize your application using OAuth 2.
 Successfully completing this authorization flow gives you an _access token_ for the user's Dropbox account, which grants you the ability to make Dropbox API calls to access their files.
-  * Example for a simple web app: [Web File Browser example](examples/web-file-browser/src/main/java/com/dropbox/core/examples/web_file_browser/DropboxAuth.java)
-  * Example for an Android app: [Android example](examples/android/src/main/java/com/dropbox/core/examples/android/UserActivity.java)
+Example for an Android app: [Android example](examples/android/src/main/java/com/dropbox/core/examples/android/UserActivity.java)
-  * Example for a command-line tool: [Command-Line Authorization example](examples/authorize/src/main/java/com/dropbox/core/examples/authorize/Main.java)

 Once you have an access token, create a [`DbxClientV2`](https://dropbox.github.io/dropbox-sdk-java/api-docs/v2.1.x/com/dropbox/core/v2/DbxClientV2.html) and start making API calls.